NathanPAppleby/straightflush/docs/DesignDoc.md

 ### Acceptance Testing

-There were 6 implemented user stories and they all passed their acceptance criteria tests.
-The 7th component is related to carts, which the front end for that has yet to be implemented, so no tests were able to be run.
+There were 23 implemented user stories and all of which passed their acceptance criteria tests.
+This number is not representative of the number of features we implemented, as many of the tasks should have been divided up into multiple user stories

 ### Unit Testing and Code Coverage